Wavetek Signal Generator

 in the filtered connections from the microprocessor outputs might

-be responsible.
-For example if the mixer was being turned on/off
+be responsible so, if the mixer was being turned on/off by noise

-by noise on the selector line this might show up as a crackle
+on the selector line this might show up as a crackle on the mixer

-on the mixer output.
-With difficulty I removed a metal cover
+output.
+With difficulty I removed a metal cover from the mixer

 Time to study the repair manual